rng-guy/NFSMWBartender/README.txt

-v1.7.01: Improved general performance of cop management functions for the "ADVANCED" set v1.7.02: Clarified some ambiguous phrasing in "LIMITATIONS" section of README v1.7.03: Clarified the different types of patrol spawns in README and "Cars.ini" file
+v1.7.01: Improved general performance of cop management functions for the "ADVANCED" set v1.7.02: Clarified some ambiguous phrasing in "LIMITATIONS" section of README v1.7.03: Clarified the different types of patrol spawns in README and "Cars.ini" file v1.7.04: Rephrased parts of the README for what feels like the millionth time